-a) Traffic Engineering and Permits Section
+a) Traffic Engineering Division (TED) and Permits Section

-- Central Office.
-Staff in the Signing and Pavement Markings Unit in the Traffic Engineering and Permits Section is responsible for the following: establish signing policies and guidelines; develop standards, specifications, and regulations related to signing; develop annual contracts for the purchase of miscellaneous signs, sign accessories and work zone traffic-control devices for use by the county, maintenance districts, and raw materials for use by the Sign Shop Distribution Center; assist in development and implementation of sign-related safety programs; monitor the statewide use and inventory of signs and sign accessories; managing the Plant Maintenance (PM) - Signs Program; and rendering technical assistance to the districts and counties for the program areas identified above. - Sign Shop Distribution Center.
+- Central Office. ~~TED's~~ Staff in the Signing and Pavement Markings Unit in the Traffic Engineering and Permits Section Central Office is responsible for the following: establish signing policies and guidelines; develop standards, specifications, and regulations related to signing; develop annual contracts for the purchase of miscellaneous signs, sign accessories and work zone traffic-control devices for use by the county, maintenance districts, and raw materials for use by the Sign Shop Distribution Center; assist in development and implementation of sign-related safety programs; monitor the statewide use and inventory of signs and sign accessories; ~~perform quality assurance reviews of sign installations, managing the Plant Maintenance (PM) - Signs Program; and rendering technical assistance to the districts and counties for the program areas identified above, oversee the sign inventory component of our SAP Plant Maintenance system.~~ - Sign Shop Distribution Center.
 The Sign Shop Distribution Center (Sign Shop) manufactures signs, and stocks select signs and sign accessories for distribution to the county maintenance districts.
-The Sign Shop's general goal is to have all signs which are manufactured or stockpiled at the Sign Shop and all sign accessories available for pickup by the counties within two (2) weeks after receipt of the orders.
-On request, the Sign Shop will fill any priority order as soon as their schedule permits.

-b) Engineering District.
+The Sign Shop's general goal is to have all signs which are manufactured or stockpiled at the Sign Shop and all sign accessories available for pickup by the counties ~~within two (2) weeks after receipt of the orders.
+On request, the Sign Shop will fill any priority order as soon as their schedule permits.~~ b) Engineering District.

-- District Bridge Unit.
-Reviews and inspects signs associated with bridges and coordinates with the District Traffic Unit when changes are necessary.
-This is to include noting when changes are needed for the PM sign inventory. - District Traffic Unit.
-The District Traffic Unit determines what signs and delineation devices should be in place along all State highways within the Engineering District including performing all engineering studies required to identify new or revised signing needs.
+- District Bridge Unit. ~~Reviews and inspects Captures~~ signs associated with bridges and coordinates with the District Traffic Unit when changes are necessary.
+This is to include noting when changes are needed for the Plant Maintenance-PM sign inventory ~~yy~~ database. - District Traffic Unit. ~~The District Traffic Unit determines what signs and delineation devices should be in place along all State highways within the Engineering District including performing all engineering studies required to identify new or revised signing needs.
 They also use PM to edit the sign inventory including data entry for signs installed as part of highway occupancy permits and construction projects and create sign notifications (SI) for the installation, relocation and removal of existing signs.
-The Traffic Unit prepares any SignCAD drawings required or these SI notifications and may create PMS1 (Sign) work orders for the counties.
+The Traffic Unit prepares any SignCAD drawings required or these SI notifications and may create PM51 (Sign) work orders for the counties.
 The District Traffic Unit will refer concerns from the public to the District Customer Care Center Administrator related to signing or enter them directly when required.
-They also provide technical assistance and guidance to County Maintenance Districts for all matters related to signing and offer assistance and training in the use of PM. related to signing and ensure that signs in the Engineering District are reviewed annually.
+They also provide technical assistance and guidance to County Maintenance Districts for all matters related to signing and offer assistance and training in the use of PM, related to signing and ensure that signs in the Engineering District are reviewed annually.
+The District Traffic Unit determines what signs and delineation devices should be in place along all State highways within the Engineering District.
+They also prepare a notification of changes, e.g., install of new signs or the relocation or removal of existing signs, via SAP Plant Maintenance.
+The Traffic Unit may design custom-made signs for inclusion with SAP Plant Maintenance sign orders and take retroreflective readings of select signs for recording in SAP Plant Maintenance.
+The District Traffic Unit prepares maintenance customer service records related to signing and when required, assigns priorities or due dates for signing work.
+They provide technical assistance and guidance to the Maintenance Districts in matters related to signing.
+Ensure that 20 percent of all signs in the Engineering District are reviewed annually.~~